By Rob Shaul

 Thank you for your time and being progressive.
 Hopefully my question and thoughts came across correctly.

-I’m no expert on wildland fire foots – but understand “Whites” style aren’t the only choice.
+I’m no expert on wildland fire feet – but understand “Whites” style aren’t the only choice.
 Danner’s Wildland “Tactical” and the Haix Missoula boots look pretty similar to military boots I’ve seen and are reg compliant.
-Is it up to the fire fighter?
+Is it up to the firefighter?
 If so, this is an equipment decision on his/her part – along with uniform, pack, etc. Are “Whites” style boots chosen out of performance, or tradition?
 In general, we believe it’s better to find equipment deficiencies in training.

 Military guys regularly run and ruck run, in boots.
 Especially at selections and schools.
 I understand the injury issues.
 But, typical line unit Army fitness programming is focused on bodyweight movements and unloaded running, yet guys in the field wear 45 pounds of gear minimum, and upwards of 100+ pounds on overnight patrols.
 This takes some serious strength which bodyweight – only work can’t produce.
 I wonder if the injuries aren’t somewhat linked to taking guys who only run unloaded in tennis shoes, throwing a heavy pack on them, and making them run or ruck fast.